 The secondarily deposited lithic scatter, Context 19, was located in and along an eroded drainage in the northern portion of the project area (fig. 9).
 The scatter was approximately 20 m in diameter and comprised 20 or more pieces of flaked basalt.
 A waterworn cobble manuport and a fragment of an adze reject were collected from the scatter (fig. 10).
-The scatter is located on a slope and appears to have been secondarily deposited as a result of water erosion along the drainage cut (fig. 11).
+The scatter is located on a slope and appears to have been secondarily deposited as a result of water rosion along the drainage cut (fig. 11).

 The historic artifact scatter, Context 20, is located along the western boundary of the parcel and was approximately 30 m in diameter (fig. 9).
-Four pieces of semi-porcelain a. b.
+Four pieces of semi-porcelain ceramic, two pieces of white earthenware ceramic, and a piece of clear bottle glass were collected from the scatter (fig. 12).
+An aqua blue "brandy" style bottle lip was also observed within the scatter but was not found during surface collection.

-Figure 10: Artifacts collected from the Context 19 lithic scatter: a, waterworn cobble mapport: b. adze reject, distal portion.
+Figure 10: Artifacts collected from the Context 19 lithic scatter: a, waterworn cobble mauport; b, adze reject, distal portion.